jeremywillans/ha-rest980-roomba/README.md

 ### Step 5: Get Room Details

-* Initiate a Clean Rooms clean from the iRobot App, ensuring you select all **BUT** one room! (if you select them all, it wont list them out.
-Perform a second clean on the remaining room to get all the details)
+* Initiate a Clean Rooms clean from the iRobot App, ensuring you note the order in whcih you select the rooms (room names are no longer shown in the api)
 * Navigate to ```http://<ip or fqdn of docker host>:<rest980port>/api/local/info/state```
-* Look for the "lastCommand" section and copy down the following info
+* Look for the "lastCommand" section and copy down the following info, noting the order as this references what you selected in the app.
     - regions

+**Note:** If you recreate your map, you will need to repeat this process as the region_id's will most likely change!

 ### Step 6: Configure Home Assistant Package and Secrets